University of Birmingham: International cooperation

-In Germany the University of Birmingham cooperates with the Goethe University in Frankfurt/Main.
+In Germany the University of Birmingham cooperates with the Goethe University Frankfurt.
 Both cities are linked by a long-lasting partnership agreement.

 Student life

 Guild of Students

 The University of Birmingham Guild of Students is the university's student union.
 Originally the Guild of Undergraduates, the institution had its first foundations in the Mason Science College in the centre of Birmingham around 1876.
 The University of Birmingham itself formally received its Royal Charter in 1900 with the Guild of Students being provided for as a Student Representative Council.
-It is not known for certain why the name 'Guild of Students' was chosen as opposed to 'Union of Students', however, the Guild shares its name with Liverpool Guild of Students, another 'redbrick university'; both organisations subsequently founded the National Union of Students.
+It is not known for certain why the name 'Guild of Students' was chosen as opposed to 'Union of Students'; however, the Guild shares its name with Liverpool Guild of Students, another 'redbrick university'; both organisations subsequently founded the National Union of Students.
 The Union Building, the Guild's bricks and mortar presence, was designed by the architect Holland W. Hobbiss.

-The Guild's official purposes are to represent its members and provide a means of socialising, though societies and general amenities.
+The Guild's official purposes are to represent its members and provide a means of socialising, though societies and general amenities, an example being their internationally famous Bad Film Society.
 The university provides the Guild with the Union Building effectively rent free as well as a block grant to support student services.
 The Guild also runs several bars, eateries, social spaces and social events.

 The Guild supports a variety of student societies and volunteering projects, roughly around 220 at any one time.
 The Guild complements these societies and volunteering projects with professional staffed services, including its walk-in Advice and Representation Centre (ARC), Student Activities, Jobs/Skills/Volunteering, Student Mentors in halls, and Community Wardens around Bournbrook.
-The Guild of Students was where the international volunteering charity InterVol was conceived and developed as a student-led volunteering project; the group currently supports charitable organisations in four developing countries.
-Another two of the Guild's long-standing societies are Student Advice and Nightline (previously Niteline), which both provide peer-to-peer welfare support.
+The Guild of Students was where the student volunteering charity InterVol was conceived and developed as a student-led volunteering project in the early 2000s; the project links students with local volunteering opportunities as well as placements with charitable partners overseas.
+Another of the Guild's long-standing services is Student Advice, which provide advice and guidance on a range of topics.
 The Guild was one of the first universities in the United Kingdom to publish a campus newspaper, Redbrick, supported financially by the Guild of Students and advertising revenue.

-The Guild undertakes its representative function through its officer group, seven of whom are full-time, on sabbatical from their studies, and ten of whom are part-time and hold their positions whilst still studying.
+The Guild undertakes its representative function through its officer group, seven of whom are full-time, on sabbatical from their studies, and six of whom are part-time and hold their positions whilst still studying.
 Elections are held yearly, conventionally February, for the following academic year.
-These officers have regular contact with the university's officer-holders and managers.
-In theory, the Guild's officers are directed and kept to account over their year in office by Guild Council, an 80-seat decision-making body.
+These officers have regular contact with the university and staff at all levels.
 The Guild also supports the university "student reps" scheme, which aims to provide an effective channel of feedback from students on more of a departmental level.